-Equifax, Yahoo, Facebook, Dubsmash, Marriott International, Zynga, and more.
 Data breaches are quickly becoming an everyday affair.
+Equifax, Yahoo, Facebook, Dubsmash, Marriott International, Zynga, and more have seen breaches happen to them.
 Millions—and sometimes even billions—of people are getting affected with their private data inadvertently showing up on the dark web.

 Hackers somehow manage to infiltrate websites, online stores, payment companies, and banks to steal consumer data for fraud, identity theft, and worse.
 Moreover, the endless string of breaches fuels a black market of looted data, where the leaked or stolen data is being sold to the highest bidder.